The name of the organization represented by these Bylaws is the Society for Collegiate Travel and Expense Management, herein abbreviated as ‘SCTEM.’

 Section 15.2 Payment Methods.
 SCTEM accepts payment cards in the following methods, and sets forth guidelines for each accepted method as follows:

 EXCEPTION: In-Person Transactions – Payment cards will only be accepted if the person making the payment is the cardholder.
-SCTEM Executive Board members and approved designees will process the payment card using the Michigan State University loaner swipe terminal, resulting in merchant and customer receipts of the transaction.
+SCTEM Executive Board members and approved designees will process the payment card using the University of Washington loaner swipe terminal, resulting in merchant and customer receipts of the transaction.

 Any other methods of payment via payment card are expressly prohibited.